-Having receiving his rally driver licence in 2011, Adam decided that 2012 would be the year that he would make his inaugural appearance in the Dakar Rally, at the wheel of a Mitsubishi Pajero.
-And so he did.
+2010 was to be the year that Adam decided to take a quiet retirement from his phenomenally successful ski jumping career, which he announced in early 2011.
+But his life as a sportsman wasn't over.
+Having gained his rally driver licence in 2011, Adam decided that 2012 would be the year that he'd make his inaugural appearance in the Dakar Rally.
 With Rafal Micha by his side – and despite a number of setbacks during the latter stages – he made it over the finish line in 38th place.

-Adam reappeared on the Dakar scene in 2013 to once again feed his long-standing dream of a racing career on wheels.
+Adam reappeared on the Dakar scene in 2013 to once again feed his longstanding dream of a racing career on wheels.
 Not only did he finish, he came in an impressive 15th place – not bad for a second attempt!
-In 2014, his third attempt at the Dakar brought him two steps closer to the title, claiming 13th place overall.
-During the rally, Malysz managed to take 5th place in stage 5 and 6th place in stage 9.
+In 2014, his third attempt at the Dakar brought him two steps closer to the title, claiming 13th place overall and a fifth place in stage 5.